rajikudusadewale/Collection-Performance-Analysis/README.md

 	The line chart showing the balance over time indicates that there is an up-and-down trend in the balance for the top 5 product types.
 The fluctuating trend in the balance for the top 5 product types indicates that the collection strategy is average.

-	The line chart showing the default date count and date of default indicates that there is an increase in default rate mostly from December to January
+	The line chart showing the default date count and date of default indicates that there is an increase in default rate, mostly from December to January.

 	The Bar chart shows that the most used product is the Master card with 20% of overall customers, and it has transacted the most.